Exercise and Sleep: The Better Brain Therapies Your Child Needs

 Science has finally agreed that the brain is malleable and “plastic.”
 This means that the brain can, to a surprising extent, reinvent itself with learning, experience, or the right stimulation.
 This reinvention is called “epigenetic” — the biological process by which life experiences can override, add to, or interact with what genes do, changing how we feel, think, or behave.

-Besides nutrition and diet, exercise is particularly relevant to growing the parts of the brain that strengthen self-regulation and executive function, and can help to counteract or improve attention deficit disorder (ADHD or ADD).
+Besides nutrition, exercise is particularly relevant to growing the parts of the brain that strengthen self-regulation and executive function, and can help to counteract or improve attention deficit disorder (ADHD or ADD).
 Getting exercise and sleeping well is obviously good for general health, and especially good for children.
 But for kids with ADHD, exercise and sleep may have specific benefits that will surprise you.

 Your Health and Brain